 - 8.4 ounces (1 Cup) Heavy Whipping Cream

 - 1 Teaspoon Vanilla Extract

 - Chocolate Covered Espresso Beans (Optional)

-- Grease a 9-inch springform pan (affiliate link), set aside.
+- Grease a 9-inch springform pan, set aside.
 Preheat oven to 350F.
 In a food processor, crush the Oreos till they become a fine crumb.
 Add melted butter, stirring until fully combined.
 Press into bottom and slightly up upsides of prepared pan.
 Place in fridge while you make the cheesecake.